Buying Guides

 The Depreciation Story

-EV depreciation right now is brutal — a cascade of factors stacking on top of each other.
-New model pricing has been in chaos for three years.
-Tax incentives keep shifting.
+EV depreciation right now is a cascade of factors stacking on top of each other.
+New model pricing has been in flux for three years.
+Tax incentives have kept shifting.
 Battery technology is improving faster than the payback math can keep up.
-And the general market has gone from "if you sell an EV, you'll get whatever you want" to "oh, these are depreciating now."
+The expiration of new-vehicle EV tax credits has softened used EV values as well, according to Manheim's Used Vehicle Value Index, which tracks wholesale market conditions month to month.

 What You're Actually Getting

 The ID.4 is a capable daily driver.
-Front-wheel drive, about 270 miles of range on most model years, decent interior space, and the charging infrastructure in most parts of the country is good enough that "where do I plug in" isn't a daily crisis anymore.
-Volkswagen's build quality on these is solid — it's not hand-stitched-leather impressive, but it's not fragile either.
+It's rear-wheel drive, EPA-rated at 250 to 260 miles of range on 2021 models, with decent interior space.
+Volkswagen's build quality on these is solid, not hand-stitched-leather impressive, but not fragile either.

 The Problem Nobody Talks About